FUFA Women Super League: Impeccable Kampala Queens grind past UCU Lady Cardinals, She Corporate pick first win as Kawempe ease past troubled Rines

 - She Corporate FC vs Lady Doves – MUBS-Nakawa

-- Asubo Gafford Ladies FC vs Kawempe Muslim Ladies – Kampala Quality FC
+- Asubo Gafford Ladies FC vs Kawempe Muslim Ladies – Kampala Quality Playground

 Sunday, 30th October 2022